product-polk/skatewithbitcoin/README.md

 - Perform tricks by pressing Q, E, and R while in the air
 - Global leaderboard to track high scores
 - Clean, modern UI
+- **Customizable game elements** - add your own images for the player, obstacles, and background

 ## Technologies Used